01 of 03

 The Lorelei marks one of the narrowest and deepest sections of the Rhine—a treacherous spot that caused many boat accidents up to the 19th century.
 According to the legend, the beautiful siren Lorelei was sitting on top of the rock and lured sailors to their deaths.

-The best way to experience the majesty of the Lorelei rock is certainly by boat (it is safe today!).
+The best way to experience the majesty of the Lorelei rock is certainly by boat.
 Many towns along the Rhine offer day trip cruises (such as Bacharach, Braubach, or Koblenz).
 You can also drive up to the top of the Lorelei to get some good views of the region and buy some souvenirs in the Lorelei Visitor’s Center.